Find a Qualified Attorney Near You

 Agriculture in the United States is complex.
 That means this area of law interacts with environmental law, employment law, and even business law.
 When legal matters arise, a knowledgeable attorney is essential.

-Terms to Know
+Ag Law: Terms To Know

-- Clean Water Act.
-A federal law that establishes water pollution prevention programs and allows the government to fine water polluters
+- Clean Water Act: A federal law that establishes water pollution prevention programs and allows the government to fine water polluters

-- FDA.
-The Food and Drug Administration regulates agricultural businesses' production and transport of food and monitors food-borne disease outbreaks.
+- FDA: The Food and Drug Administration regulates agricultural businesses’ production and transport of food and monitors food-borne disease outbreaks.

 The same state and federal laws affect small family farms and international agribusinesses.
 Zoning laws and water rights issues affect everyone, not just the farmer or rancher beside the river.
 All users must follow the ban when the FDA bans pesticides for health reasons.

-Violating government regulations can lead to stiff fines and even closure of a facility.
+Violating government regulations can lead to stiff fines and even the closure of a facility.
 Legal counsel is essential to avoid violations and for appeals of citations if they occur.

 Today’s agricultural business is more than a farm.
 Small farms and ranches develop new seed stocks, equipment, and breeding practices every year.